-3. Change is scary.
+3. Change is destabilizing, and therefore, scary.
 This last obstacle encompasses and is at the root of the other two.
 Shifting from the First to the Second Mind challenges many of the beliefs we would prefer not to examine.
 It changes our view of who and what we are.
 It changes what qualifies as expertise in healthcare.
-Change is scary.
+This destabilizes the sense of identity, which can be scary.
 This fear, then, is the greatest obstacle to Second Mind Medicine, not a lack of science.
-All we have to lose are our misconceptions.

 WHAT ARE THE SOLUTIONS?

 1. Education The First Mind is the dominant perspective in medical science around the world.
 We have to develop a curriculum whereby the First Mind can recognize itself and see that there is also a broader Second Mind context in which it is situated.
-That’s the initial purpose of redefinehuman.com.
-The curriculum should emphasize that the broader context still applies First Mind diagnostic and treatment principles in the right situations, while not being restricted to them.
+The curriculum should emphasize that the broader context still applies First Mind diagnostic and treatment principles in appropriate situations, while not being restricted to them.
 This isn’t about rejecting an old system, but rather taking its best and putting it in a larger, more powerful context.

-2. Practice The reason we can communicate well through language is because we share the same experiences.
-For example, we know what it feels like when air flows over us while riding a bike, so we can all understand when someone says “I feel like I’m flying when I ride my bike.”
-If we didn’t share that bike riding experience, the words would be confusing.
-The same happens when we discuss the Second Mind perspective without sharing a common experience.
+2. Practice The reason we can communicate well through language is because we share similar experiences.
+For example, we know what it feels like when the wind blows in our face while riding a bike, so we can all understand when someone says “I feel like I’m flying when I ride my bike.”
+If we didn’t share that bike riding experience, the words would be confusing, or even sound utterly strange.
+The same happens when we discuss the Second Mind perspective without sharing a similar experience.

 Moving healthcare toward Second Mind Medicine means shifting experience from the First to the Second Mind one person at a time so we can recognize and understand much more of what we call a “body” and its processes.
 This means experimenting with your mind responsibly through various types of introspection.